 Contributed services are valued and reported at their estimated fair value based on current rates for similar services.
 Contributed space and utilities are valued at their estimated fair values based on current rates for the use of similar space and associated utilities.
 The Charter School utilizes certain facilities provided by the New York City public school system at no cost.
-The estimated fair value of the cost savings associated with such arrangement totaled approximately \$260,000 for the years ended June 30, 2022 and 2021, respectively, and is recognized as revenue within donated space, and also included within expenses in the statement of activities.
+The estimated fair value of the cost savings associated with such arrangement which totaled approximately \$234,000 and \$263,000 for the years ended June 30, 2023 and 2022, respectively, is recognized as revenue within donated space, and also included within expenses in the statement of activities.
 The Charter School also utilizes certain transportation and food services provided by the New York City public school system at no cost.
 The Charter School is unable to determine the fair value for these services, and as such, this is not reflected on the accompanying financial statements.